Health Care Homes

 The Community Pharmacy in Health Care Homes Trial is an initiative funded through the Pharmacy Guild - to support the incorporation of medication management and reviews by community pharmacists for Health Care Home patients.
 Pharmacies involved in the trial will work with the Health Care Home team by delivering patient-centred medication management services.
 Please download the Community Pharmacy in the Health Care Homes information sheet.

 For more information visit Pharmacy Guild.

 PHN support for registered HCH Practices

 NBMPHN provides support to registered Health Care Homes.
-For general enquiries please contact Maha Sedhom, HCH Practice Facilitator and Support Officer on 4708 8195 or via contact us online.
+For general enquiries please contact HCH Practice Facilitator and Support Officers Maha Sedhom and Laura Downs Tuck on 4708 8100 or via contact us online.